cambridge-ceu/csd3/applications/pgsc_calc.md

 where `curl -s` line get `nextflow`, which obtains the singularity module.
 The source package has a `Makefile` which sets default to `docker`.

+The execution fails since extraction of the image file, `ghcr.io-pgscatalog-pygscatalog-pgscatalog-utils-1.4.4-singularity.img` requires too much space at `/tmp`.

 ## 2.0.0-alpha.4

 ### Prerequistes